 THEN SHE POSED A PHILOSOPHICAL QUESTION:

 “Should therapists even be on social media?”
 Lena recognized the power of these platforms to share her work, but she had some concerns.
 Traditionally, psychotherapy has been a humble, quiet service profession.
-But social media is shaking up the rules of engagement, and the field is wrestling with questions on self-disclosure and self-promotion.
+Now with social media shaking up the rules of engagement, the field is wrestling with questions on self-disclosure and self-promotion.
 I appreciated the conversation, and it was one we’d continue to have.
 I put together a playbook for her reference, and we worked on blog and social media strategies that were sensitive to these issues.

 PLEASE DO TRY THIS AT HOME